Learnware-LAMDA/Learnware/docs/start/quick.rst

         license="MIT",
     )

-After defining the semantic specification, you can upload your learnware using a single line of code:
+After preparing the semantic specification, you can insert your learnware into the ``Learnware Market`` using a single line of code:

 .. code-block:: python